melindamalone/stock-analysis/README.md

-# stocks-analysis
+# All Stocks Analysis

 ## Overview of Project

 ### Purpose

-###### The purpose of Module Two and the Stocks Analysis Challenge is to learn how to write and execute code in Visual Basic for Applications (VBA), how to refactor code in VBA, and the benefits of refactoring code in VBA.
-For the Stocks Analysis Challenge, the original All Stocks Analysis code was refactored primarily by introducing tickerIndex as a variable.
+###### The purpose of Module Two and the All Stocks Analysis Refactored Challenge is to learn how to write and execute code in Visual Basic for Applications (VBA), how to refactor code in VBA, and the benefits of refactoring code in VBA.
+For the All Stocks Analysis Refactored Challenge, the original All Stocks Analysis code was refactored primarily by introducing tickerIndex as a variable and using it to loop through multiple arrays.

 ## Results